Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 Jail plots are designated with `/plot set jail`.

 Players can become jailed if:
--   The player's mayor/sheriffs send them to jail using the `/t toggle jail [jailnumber] [residentname] {days}` command.
+-   The player's mayor/sheriffs send them to jail using one of the following commands:
+    - `/town jail [name]` - Jails the given player for 1 hour, must be a resident of your own town.
+    - `/town jail [name] {hours}` - Jails the given player for the given hours.
+    - `/town jail [name] {hours} {jail}` - Jails the given player for the given hours, in the given jail plot (which is a number.)
+    - `/town jail [name] {hours} {jail} {cell}` - Jails the given player for the given hours, in the given jail plot and jail cell (which are both numbers.)
 -   An attacker who attacks a town which considers him an Enemy (Nation-relationship) dies in that Town.
-He is sent to the first available Jail plot of the defending town.
+He is sent to the defending town's primaryjail.
 -   An attacker who attacks a town which considers him an Outlaw dies in that Town by a player with the `towny.outlaw.jailer` permission node.
-He is sent to the first available Jail plot of the defending town.
+He is sent to the defending town's primaryjail.
 In the config `jail.is_jailing_attacking_outlaws` must be true.

 Jailed players become unjailed if:
 -   they leave their town and become a nomad,